-3) From Monday 22 February, all courses are given online with a review in early March to move to hybrid mode in April.
+3) From Monday 22 February, all courses are given online with a review in mid-March to move to hybrid mode in April.
 Professors, teaching assistants, and technical support students will have the possibility to come to the Institute during this period and use the available equipment in order to guarantee quality teaching.

 4) Teleworking is encouraged for all staff.
 In some cases, continuity of administrative and technical operations in the classroom is to be provided by the smallest possible number of staff.

 5) Research activities will continue remotely, except in special cases requiring prior agreement can be asked by the centre/project head to the Director of Administration - firstname.lastname@example.org.

 6) All meetings should are to be held online only